More in Category: Reading Activities

 Using Book Response Bookmarks in the Classroom and at Home

 How can our kids maintain their reading skills over the summer without feeling like they’re still in school?
-One of the best ways, I think, is by leisurely reading books – novels and informational text – that they might not have time for, or the inclination to read, during the busy school year. […]
+One of the best ways, I think, is by leisurely reading books – novels and informational text – that they might not have time for, or the inclination to read, during the busy school year.
+Kids can […]

 Summer Review Activities